nicdwilson/wizard-hat-toolkit/README.md

    - The toolkit will validate the path and initialize the repository

 4. **Repository refresh**: On first launch of the installer or updater tabs, the toolkit will automatically refresh the repository to ensure you have the latest plugin information.
 This may take a moment, and you'll see a progress indicator.
+   - The toolkit automatically detects the repository branch (master or main)
+   - Git operations are logged to the browser console for debugging
+   - Repository refresh uses `git fetch` and `git pull` to stay up to date

 **Note**: The repository path is saved and will be remembered for future use.
 You can update it at any time by accessing the repository setup interface.